Doctor Gachet's Garden in Auvers: Gardens

 Van Gogh derived enjoyment from gardens; from his father's garden in the Netherlands, the garden he created at his London rental property when he was an art dealer there, to the many paintings that he made of flowers and other gardens.
 When he integrated Impressionism into his work, his interest in gardens are depicted in the gardens of the Arles hospital, Saint-Rémy asylum and the gardens of Charles Daubigny and Dr. Paul Gachet in Auvers.

-Van Gogh wrote many letters to his brother Theo and Willemina about gardening ideas, color harmonies and the benefits of working in a garden.
+Van Gogh wrote many letters to his brother Theo and his sister Willemina about gardening ideas, color harmonies and the benefits of working in a garden.
 Known for his works of sunflowers, he also made paintings with red poppies, grasses, irises and other garden plants.
 The colors used in the paintings may have been suggestive of his mood.
 When depressed, he painted "ghostly white-hooded arums."
 When he was in good mood he used bright colors, such as vibrant pink oleanders.
 During times of inner turmoil, “dark green spire like cypresses writhing with energy and contorted olive trees vibrant with silvery leaves.

 To his sister, Wil, Van Gogh advised her to cultivate her own garden, like Voltaire's Candide, to find joy and meaning in life.